Travelgate/documentation/kb/faqs/glossary.md

 System hosting applications and data.

 - **Settings**
-Options defining API or account operation.
+Options defining an API or account operation.

 - **SFTP**
 Secure protocol for file transfers.

 - **Single Mode**
 System operating in one mode for simplicity.
-In Hotel-X, Single Mode refers to the capability for Partners to conduct a single search per Seller at any given time (default mode).
+In Hotel-X, Single Mode refers to the capability for Buyers to conduct a single search per Seller at any given time (default mode).

 - **Smart Traffic (APPs)**
 Tools to optimize the traffic flow through TravelgateX.

 - **Speed (APP)**
-Dynamic cache solution offered by TravelgateX that aims to streamline traffic and improve Search response times for travel suppliers and buyers
+Dynamic cache solution offered by TravelgateX that aims to streamline traffic and improve Search response times for travel suppliers and Buyers

 - **Standard Occupancy:**
 The standard number of adult paxes of a room.
 Default room occupancy for pricing.